confluentinc/ksql/design-proposals/klip-12-pull-high-availability.md

 We will do unit tests and integration tests with failure scenarios where we cover the cases:
 1. Request is forwarded to a stanby.
 2. Request is forward to the most caught-up standby.
-3. Request fails if lags is more than acceptable lag configuration.
+3. Request fails if lag of stanbys is more than acceptable lag configuration.

 ## Documentation Updates